ksqsf/pySym/docs/quickstart.rst

    In [3]: from pySym import Colorer

-   In [4]: from pyPathGroup import PathGroup
+   In [4]: from pySym.pyPathGroup import PathGroup

    In [5]: with open("test","r") as f:
       ...:         b = ast.parse(source).body